- Solar advice hub

 If their temperature rises beyond a safe level, theyâll shut down to protect themselves and their surroundings.

-4. Clean them
+4. Keep them clean

 In the UK, solar panels are deliberately installed at angles of 15 degrees or more, partly to ensure theyâll be cleaned by rainfall.
 This helps to keep panels performing at their best.